Drew-Alleman/drewalleman.xyz/_posts/2026-01-02-killing-floor-internal-dll-part-6-d3d9-endscene-imgui.md

 }
 ```

 We will shift our code to using a global instance of cheats, so it can be referenced in our hook.
 We will also be adding some Boolean values to serve as a toggle for our cheats.
 Note the extern line at the bottom!
-(Extern tells the compiler that the 'cheats' object exists, but it's actual 'home' is in another file,)
+(Extern tells the compiler that the 'cheats' object exists, but it's actual 'home' is in another file,)<br>

-`Cheats.h:
+`Cheats.h`:
 ```c++
 #pragma once
 #include <Windows.h>